Citing and referencing

 Citing and referencing are the processes of acknowledging other people’s work when you have used it in your assignment or research.
 In-text citations and corresponding references allow the reader to locate your source material quickly and easily.
 It’s an essential part of academic work and very important to get right.

-Our Information Skills Trainer Mathieu Lubrun offers training sessions to Tavistock and Portman staff and students.
+Our information skills librarian can offer training sessions to Tavistock and Portman staff and students.
 You can find more information on the information skills Moodle page (Shibboleth login required) along with support materials.
-He has also produced video guides available on YouTube, which you can watch below.
+There are also video guides available on YouTube, which you can watch below.

-Cite Them Right Online is now available as part of a trial until 19 June 2023.
-It is an online tool for referencing and citation creation, which includes the styles Harvard and APA 7th.
+Cite Them Right Online is an online tool for referencing and citation creation, which includes the styles Harvard and APA 7th.
 It’s an alternative to the Cite Them Right ebook in the library catalogue (see below), and includes many more features such as a variety of styles, reference and citation format guides, online videos and an interactive tutorial.

 Cite them Right Harvard 11th referencing playlist